Mastercard/mastercard-idservice-tp-reference-app/README.md

 ## API Reference <a name="api-reference"></a>

-- To develop a client application that consumes the ID For Trust Providers API with Spring Boot, refer to the  [Mastercard ID For Trust Providers Reference](https://developer.mastercard.com/mastercard-id-for-tp/documentation/api-reference/).
+- To develop a client application that consumes the ID for Trust Providers API with Spring Boot, refer to the  [ID for Trust Providers Reference](https://developer.mastercard.com/mastercard-id-for-tp/documentation/api-reference/).

 - The OpenAPI specification with `idservice` and `idwatchlist` endpoints can be found [here](https://developer.mastercard.com/mastercard-id-for-tp/documentation/reference-app/).

 ## Support <a name="support"></a>

-- For further information, send an email to `ID.Network.Support@mastercard.com`.
+- For further information, send an e-mail to `ID.Network.Support@mastercard.com`.
 - For information regarding licensing, refer to the [License file](LICENSE.md).
 - For copyright information, refer to the [COPYRIGHT.md](COPYRIGHT.md).
 - For instructions on how to contribute to this project, refer to the [Contributing file](CONTRIBUTING.md).